Operator Scope of Action:

 The item can be group scoped including use of group designators and operators like find,() collect() and links().

 linkType (string).
 Optionally, instead of an 'untitled' link the link can be of linkType type.
-An untitled type link can be explicitly specified using the string "*untitled."
+An untitled type link can be explicitly specified using the string "*untitled".
+Unlike unlinking, this argument may only contain a single link type value.

 Both arguments are evaluated.
 This operator does not require a left-side argument, simply calling effects a result.
 A new link will not be created if a link of the stated type already exists.